DanielCohenn/Image-Processing-Matlab/README.md

 we use another phase estimation technique using gabor filter.

-Lastly we take the our estimated length and the closest estimated phase to the original phase parameter
+Lastly we take our estimated length and the closest estimated phase between

+the two techniques to the original phase parameter

 and deblur the image using wiener filter.